Caregiver stress: Tips for taking care of yourself

 Caring for a loved one strains even the most resilient people.
 If you're a caregiver, take steps to preserve your own health and well-being.By Mayo Clinic Staff

 As the population ages, more caregiving is being provided by people who aren't health care professionals.
-These informal caregivers provide 80 percent of long-term care in the United States provides care to other adults as informal caregivers.
+About 1 in 3 adults in the United States provides care to other adults as informal caregivers.

 Caregiving is rewarding but stressful

 People who experience caregiver stress can be vulnerable to changes in their own health.
 Risk factors for caregiver stress include:

 - Living with the person you are caring for

 - Having money problems.

 - Lack of choice in being a caregiver

 Signs of caregiver stress

 As a caregiver, you may be so focused on your loved one that you don't realize that your own health and well-being are suffering.
 Watch for these signs of caregiver stress: